Mirror image: Pirates’ top pick Priester delivers on promise

 Priester let himself wipe away the first directive after the Pittsburgh Pirates selected the big-armed 18-year-old from the Chicago suburbs in the first round of last week’s draft.
 How quickly Priester addresses the second note will play a major role in determining how long it takes him to make the arduous climb from high-profile prospect to major leaguer.

 It’s a path Priester insists he’s ready for.
-He is so eager to get started that he signed with the Pirates on Monday, flew to Pittsburgh on Tuesday to get a brief look at PNC Park and heads to Bradenton, Florida, on Wednesday to start playing for the franchise’s Gulf Coast League affiliate.
+He is so eager to get started that he signed with the Pirates on Monday for a $3.4 million bonus, flew to Pittsburgh on Tuesday to get a brief look at PNC Park and heads to Bradenton, Florida, on Wednesday to start playing for the franchise’s Gulf Coast League affiliate.
 Games are played there in the middle of the afternoon in front of a handful of people, far away from the bright lights of the big leagues.

 “My parents supported me throughout the whole way,” Priester said Tuesday, wearing a white No. 19 Pirates jersey.
 “They gave me the facts.
 Gave me the research.
 We felt like this was the right decision.”